By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Ease of Use

-The first thing we considered with each kit was the amount of work it took to construct and set up the programming environment.
-There can sometimes be a fine line between challenging students and frustrating them to the breaking point.
-We awarded the most points to products that had clear and easy-to-follow instructions, as well as prompting you what to do with the robot once you finished.
-We also factored in the amount of dexterity required to assemble each robot — and the corresponding likelihood of parental assistance.
+The first thing we consider with each kit is the amount of work it takes to construct and set up the programming environment.
+There is a fine line between challenging students and frustrating them to the breaking point.
+We award the most points to products that have clear and easy-to-follow instructions and prompts for what to do with the robot once it's finished.
+We also factor in the amount of dexterity required to assemble each robot — and the corresponding likelihood of parental assistance.

 The Sphero Mini is one of the easiest overall robots to use because it requires no assembly.
 It's small and compact, with the initial setup limited to downloading the app and charging it if necessary.
 In less than 15 minutes, you're ready to write your first program, and the limited number of pieces makes cleanup a breeze.
 It's one of the few products that doesn't require significant chunks of time all at once, letting you squeeze in quick coding lessons throughout the day.